quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 18/09/16 - Output files in directory in Windows

+An equivalent of `ls` in Unix.
+Shift + Right click on the directory you want and Open Command Window.
+Then, `dir /b > dir.txt`. dir.txt comes out a list of files in the folder.
+This is windows.
+In Linux its just `ls > dir.txt`.
+Sweet and Simple.

 ### 15/09/16 - :p in bash

 :p is not an emoticon.
 Type `!sa:p` and you'll see what the previous command you executed that starts with sa is. `:p`, that's colon with a lower case p, would show you the command then you can press the enter key if that's what you want to execute.